 Haas School of Business.
-As Figure 9H (below) shows, negative salary differences for women are -2.6% (submodel 3) and -1.1% (submodel 4), larger than negative differences for women at the campus level.
-Differences for minority faculty are also negative in submodel 3 and submodel 4.
+Figure 9H (below) shows small positive salary differences for women in key submodels 3 and 4 (+0.6% and +2.7%, respectively).
+Differences for minority faculty are negative in submodel 3 and submodel 4.
 Note that Figure 9H displays results that reflect the inclusion of information about the affiliation of each faculty member with a defined research group (accounting, finance, etc.).
-This is because Haas's self-funded salary program uses national business-school data pegged to these research subfields.
-Without inclusion of these subfields, negative differences for women are a little larger.
-The time-series tables suggest that negative salary differences for women in comparison to white men have increased over time, although the past two years they noticeably dropped in both submodel 3 and submodel 4.
+This is because Haas's self-funded salary program17 uses national business-school data pegged to these research subfields.
+Without inclusion of these subfields, positive differences for women are a little smaller in submodel 4.18 The time-series tables19 suggest that negative salary differences for women in comparison to white men increased over time up to 2015, whereupon they have noticeably dropped in both submodel 3 and submodel 4 since then.
 A sub-study of Haas faculty looking at the impact of citation counts was included in subsection 3G of the 2015 Report.